tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - "if you see a let binding ..." so you don't do generalization yet?
 Why do you instantiate above if you don't have generalization?

 - `infer_w` doesn't seem to instantiate `scheme`.
 Or does `scheme.ty` instantiate?

-- Do you want to do path compression in `MonoType.find`?
-E.g. if you have a variable that's linked to another variable that's linked to a non-variable, you can make the initial variable directly to the non-variable after the `while` loop.

-- "I think this involves identifying call graphs and strongly connected components within those graphs" this is right.

 - "It would be nice to support this but I don‚Äôt know how right now."
 I also don't know.
 If you figure it out you should publish about it :-)